 - Statement of Academic Purpose: All applicants should carefully state their purpose in pursuing a graduate degree.
 This statement is given considerable weight in the final decision regarding admission.

-- Writing Sample: All applicants should submit a sample of their scholarly writing, between 10 and 40 pages.
+- Writing Sample: Applicants should submit a sample of their scholarly writing that is between 15 and 20 pages in length.

 - Transcripts: Official transcripts from all post-secondary educational institutions should be submitted with your application.